Authentic Provence Cooking Vacations

 - After lunch, cross the Rhone River to visit Ville Nueve les Avignon, a picturesque medieval town where many cardinals of the 14th century chose to live.
 Enjoy stunning views of Avignon from the great French King’s charterhouse and its fortifications before traveling to the site of the former papal castle at Chateauneuf-du-Pape, a town famed for its wineries, which you will visit, including that of the Baron le Roi who founded the AOC wine-designating system.

-- Dinner back at the chateau.
+- Dinner back at your accommodation.

 - Nyons is another quintessential Provencal town, lying at the foot of a rocky spur near Mont Ventoux and surrounded by hills and small mountains.
 Its location shields it from the Provencal winds and keeps it sunny and warm year round, making it an excellent producer of olives and one of France’s most famous olive towns.